harrisoncramer/gitlab.nvim/README.md

 This Neovim plugin is designed to make it easy to review Gitlab MRs from within the editor.
 This means you can do things like:

-- Create, edit, and delete comments on an MR
+- Create, edit, delete, and reply to comments on an MR
-- Reply to exisiting comments
-- Read MR summaries
-- Approve an MR
+- Read and Edit an MR description
-- Revoke approval for an MR
+- Approve/Revoke Approval for an MR

 https://user-images.githubusercontent.com/32515581/233739969-216dad6e-fa77-417f-9d2d-5e875ab2fb40.mp4